 Crafting benchmark wine

-Behind every bottle of Ponzi wine is nearly 50 years of winemaking discovery and innovation.
+Behind every bottle of Ponzi wine is more than 50 years of winemaking discovery and innovation.
 Two generations have carried the passion for producing world class wines in Oregon and remain committed to a sustainable and thriving business.

 Since its founding in 1970, Ponzi Vineyards has practiced winemaking that is grounded in a remarkable balance between innovation and tradition.
 In the vineyard and the cellar, gentle handling and a deep respect for varietal integrity are the foundation of their winemaking philosophy.
 While the LIVE Certification ensures a balanced and sustainable eco-system in the vineyard, Ponzi Vineyards also maintains a sustainable workforce through high wages, full-time employment and healthcare options.